One of the most useful benefits of WordPress is that you can quickly enhance your WordPress site’s functionality using applications called ’plugins’.

 - Content Management

-For example, you can expand a website with plugins like the following:
+For example, you can expand your business online presence with plugins such as:

 - Contact forms

-- E-commerce (from managing single-item ordering with PayPal buttons, to full e-commerce with shopping carts, invoicing, recurring billing, coupon codes, etc …)
+- E-commerce (from setting up single sales with PayPal buttons, to full e-commerce stores with shopping carts, payment processing, recurring payments, coupon codes, etc …)

 - Membership sites

 - Image galleries (with rotating images, lightboxes, etc.)